Event 2015 - East Boldre Airfield Remembers WW1

 The Village Hall Committee are deeply indebted to the two families, RAF Museum Hendon and others who came forward with photographs taken at the RFC Training Station in East Boldre during the Great War, to all those who assisted with the planning, to all the volunteers who helped during the week and to all those who attended in such great numbers.

 This event was sponsored by the Heritage Lottery Fund, Cllr.
-Ken Thornber of Hampshire County Council, Cllr.
+Ken Thornber (deceased)of Hampshire County Council, Cllr.
 Michael Harris of the New Forest District Council, East Boldre Parish Council, The New Forest National Park Authority, Exxon Mobil, the Worshipful Company of Fuellers, The Joseph Strong Frazer Trust and the New Forest Fruit Co.
 Ltd.

 Exhibitors included the New Forest National Park Authority; RAF Association (New Milton Branch); Terry Butcher, (84 Squadron RAF Association); Nick Saunders (New Milton Heritage Group); FONFA; The East Boldre Painters Group.